sunbv56/vit-gpt2-ImageCaptioningFood/README.md

 2. **Run the entire notebook** to train the model:
    - This includes data preprocessing, model training, and evaluation.
-   - After training, the model will be saved and uploaded to Hugging Face.
+   - After training, the model will be saved.

 ## Deploying the Web Interface